apache/trafficserver/doc/developer-guide/cache-architecture/cache-initialization.en.rst

 size assignment of slots to stripes.
 It is also a consistent hash in that if a stripe is removed, the recomputation will tend to distribute assignments for the missing stripe across the other stripes in proportion to their sizes while not changing the assignment of any slot not assigned to the missing stripe.
-In essence for each sample point (assignment slot) a permuation of the stripes is implied by the order of the random value nodes past that sample point.
+In essence for each sample point (assignment slot) a permutation of the stripes is implied by the order of the random value nodes past that sample point.
 The randomization serves to spread re-assigned slots to various stripes instead of a single one.